Restaurants in SOUTH DAYTONA, FL, US

 Most frequently cited violation codes in SOUTH DAYTONA over the last 90 days.

 High Priority - Time/temperature control for safety food cold held at greater than 41 degrees Fahrenheit.
-Cooked beef 46F, bruschetta 44F both out and...
+Butter packets out at room temp overnight 6...

-Intermediate - - From initial inspection : Intermediate - No proof provided that food employees are informed of their responsibility to report to the ...
+Intermediate - No proof provided that food employees are informed of their responsibility to report to the person in charge information about their he...

 In terms of food safety, South Daytona is home to 56 restaurants and food establishments that cater to locals and tourists alike.
 The city has seen a total of 261 health inspections conducted, resulting in 31 reported violations in the last 90 days.
 The average food safety rating for these establishments stands at 2.5 out of 5, indicating room for improvement.
 Notable eateries in the area include AFTER BODY MEALS, MARTINI'S ORGANIC RESTAURANT, and DAIRY QUEEN OF SOUTH DAYTONA.
 When compared to nearby cities like Riverview and Hialeah, South Daytona's food safety performance falls within the average range.
 When it comes to the local food scene, South Daytona offers a diverse range of dining options, from cozy cafes to upscale seafood restaurants.
 Residents and visitors can enjoy cuisines ranging from traditional American fare to exotic international dishes.
 Popular dining areas in the city include the vibrant Main Street district and the quaint waterfront eateries along the Halifax River.
 For those looking to explore beyond South Daytona, nearby cities like Lauderhill and Marathon offer their own culinary delights, adding to the rich tapestry of flavors in the region.
 In the regional context, South Daytona's food safety landscape can be compared to neighboring cities like Doral Branch and Marathon.
 While each city may have its unique challenges, there are overarching regional food safety initiatives that aim to uphold high standards across the board.
 By collaborating with health departments and implementing best practices, cities in the area work together to ensure the well-being of residents and visitors alike.
 South Daytona's commitment to food safety aligns with these regional efforts, showcasing a dedication to maintaining a healthy dining environment for all.
 In conclusion, South Daytona offers a vibrant food scene with a mix of local favorites and international flavors.
 While the city's food safety ratings are average, there is ongoing progress and a commitment to improvement.
 Diners in South Daytona are encouraged to check the health inspection ratings of establishments before dining out and to support eateries with strong safety records.
 Looking ahead, the future of food safety in South Daytona looks promising, with a focus on continuous enhancement and collaboration with neighboring cities like Opa-locka and Dorral Branch.
 By working together, these communities strive to create a safe and enjoyable dining experience for all.